 Happy Dog Gets Published on SEOmoz Blog

-Written by Brooke McDonald Category: Press Room Published: April 18th, 2013
+Written by Brooke McDonald Category: Press Room Tagged in: Published: April 18th, 2013

 About a month ago, Ryan asked me to write a blog post for SEOmoz.org - which, in the SEO world, is basically the equivalent of asking a businessman to write for Fortune or a coach to write for ESPN (or at least pretty close).